 The stress response can have both positive and negative effects on your mind and behavior.

-When a stressor causes you concern and fear, it’s can be referred to as distress.
-When it creates a pleasant sensation that motivates you to act, it can be called eustress.
+When a stressor causes you concern and fear, it’s can be referred to as distress or negative stress.
+When it creates a pleasant sensation that motivates you to act, it can be called eustress or positive stress.

 Which stressors cause distress and eustress, however, may be up to you.
 What you view as negative may be positive for someone else.